 Matthew joined XYZ Textbooks when it was a small start-up in 2009.
 Over the next six years, Matthew worked on the design and composition of numerous textbooks, including custom textbooks.
 He supervised and trained designers on InDesign and the mt.editor custom math plug-in for InDesign.
 Matthew also did copywriting and editing for the company's marketing materials in both print and online.

-Since February 2016, Matthew has been the conservative columnist for the Tribune.
+From February 2016 to March 2017, Matthew was the conservative columnist for the Tribune.
 An archive of his semimonthly column can be found here.
-Unlike columns by his counterpart, Matthew takes pride in doing reported-opinion columns like this one on the race to replace congresswoman Lois Capps.
+Unlike columns by his liberal counterpart, Matthew takes pride in doing reported-opinion columns like this one on the race to replace congresswoman Lois Capps, D-Santa Barbara.